P vs NP and its application to zero knowledge proofs

 How can you trust the computer is giving you the correct answer?

 There is no efficient way to check—you must do the same work the computer did.
 This involves doing a full search through all possible future board states.
-There’s no witness the computer could provide us that would allow us to confirm that “move the pawn on e3 to e4” is actually the next best move.
+There’s no witness the computer could provide us that would allow us to confirm that “move the black pawn on f4 to f3” is actually the next best move.
 In this way, the nature of this problem is very different from the examples in the previously discussed: we cannot efficiently verify that the claimed optimal move is the true optimal move.

 In this example, the “witness” presented by the computer consists of all potential future game states.
 However, the massive volume of this data makes it practically impossible to verify the accuracy of the solution efficiently.